How to Use Sketch and Inscription

 Last updated 16 days ago

-The Sketch & Inscription step is where you enter the decedent's information and create a visual sketch of the monument.
-Think of it as your pen and paper drawing board, but digital.
-This step only appears for monument orders.
+Find the Sketch & Inscription step at Step 4 of the New Quote.
+It's where you enter each decedent's information and draw a visual sketch of the monument with your customer.
+Think of it as your pen-and-paper drawing board, but digital.
+This step appears for both monument orders and service orders.

 Decedent Information